 I have read this consent form or had it read to me.
 I have discussed it with the study doctor and my questions have been answered.
 I will be given a signed and dated copy of this form.
 I agree to take part in the main study.
-I also agree to take part in any additional studies where I circle "yes".
+I also agree to take part in any additional studies where I circled "yes".

-Participant's signature (or legally authorized representative)
+Participant's name (print)